 - Immediate and effective barrier formation.
 The barrier that assembles on contact, within seconds, stops bleeding (hemostasis) promptly, without reliance on pressure, cauterization, vasoconstriction, coagulation, or cross-linked adhesives.
 Unlike many competitive products, SAPBs conform to irregular wound geometry, and provide a microenvironment for normal healing.

 - Biocompatible and easy to work with.
-Because the SAPBs are not sticky or glue-like, and don't require a dry surface, they may be ideal for use in laparoscopic surgery** - a challenge for much of the competition.
+Because the SAPBs are not sticky or glue-like, and don't require a dry surface, they may be ideal for use in minimally invasive surgery - a challenge for much of the competition, or open surgery.
 Furthermore, the barrier is transparent, enabling a surgeon to operate through it in order to prophylactically stop bleeding as it starts - an important advancement we call Crystal Clear Surgery™.
-To date, in preclinical and clinical tests, biocompatibility has been excellent, and healing of tissue treated with the device has been normal.
+To date, in preclinical and clinical tests, biocompatibility has been excellent, and healing of tissue treated with the device has been normal

 - Versatile.
 In animal studies, the material has been applied in a number of applications including brain, spinal cord, femoral artery, liver, or skin of mammals.
 In vitro and preclinical applications have ranged from hemostatic effect to tissue regeneration.